HomeA-Z Commands40 Simple Yet Effective Linux Shell and Bash Script Examples

 10. Using the AND Operator

 The AND operator allows our program to check if multiple conditions are satisfied at once or not.
 All parts separated by an AND operator must be true.
 Otherwise, the statement containing the AND will return false.
-Check the following bash script example to better understand how AND works.
+Check the following bash script example to understand better how AND works.

 #!/bin/bash